RexJaeschke/user-documentation/guides/hack/02-generics/04-variance.md

  * `+` for covariance
  * `-` for contravariance

-If no variance is indicated, covariance is assumed.
+If no variance is indicated, the parameter is invariant.

 Here is an example of covariance: